-Flowerlites
+Flowerlites et al

 Flowerlites are beautiful, especially with multiple colors displayed together.
-Inspired by the beautiful photo of Mackenzie De La Cruz's collection, above, I decided to collect photos of Flowerlites since I don't have room to collect the real thing.
+Inspired by the beautiful photo of Mackenzie De La Cruz's collection, above, I decided to collect photos of Flowerlites as I don't have room to collect the real thing.

 Information on books, websites, Facebook groups, and companies that decorated Flowerlites with silver and gold overlays or cut flowers can be found on my Identification Resources page.